NYULibraries/dlts-enm-tct-backend/documentation/docs/installation.md

     The __ENM Topic Curation Backend__ requires several postgres-specific features, including ArrayFields and column-specific distinct queries.
 Subbing in another RDBMS such as SQLite or MySQL will likely render the software inoperable

 !!! warning
-    One of the python packages, psycopg2, requires PostgreSQL to be install before installing.
+    One of the python packages, psycopg2, requires PostgreSQL to be present before installing.
 Make sure both the above dependencies are installed __before__ installing the python dependencies below

 ### Python Dependencies